Tom and Jerry: The Movie: Development

 There were numerous attempts to make a Tom and Jerry feature film, primarily in the 1970s after the successful reruns of the original cartoons and the airings of the new TV animated versions (although there have been debatable possibilities of making attempts in the golden age of cartoons).
 Chuck Jones, who previously worked on his take on the characters in his studio MGM Animation/Visual Arts, wanted to make a Tom and Jerry film but later dropped the idea due to not finding a suitable script to work with.

-Among the attempts (with Jones involved) was when MGM wanted to make the feature in live-action with David Newman (one of the writers who wrote Bonnie and Clyde) to write the screenplay and for Dustin Hoffman and Chevy Chase to star as the duo, but sometime later, the project was shelved.

-In the late 1980s, Phil Roman and his company Film Roman managed to revive the attempts of making an animated film featuring the duo after his experience in directing animated television specials based the Garfield comic strip, as well as his love for the original Tom and Jerry cartoons.
-The project would become Film Roman's first theatrically released animated film and Roman's second directorial role for a such a film after Race for Your Life, Charlie Brown.
-One creative liberty with the source material made during production was to give Tom & Jerry fluent dialogue, believing that audiences would feel bored or uninterested if the pair were mute for the entire film.
+In December 1978, Metro-Goldwyn-Mayer announced plans to adapt Tom and Jerry into a live-action feature film.
+By June 1980, writer David Newman and producer Martin Erlichman were reportedly attached to the project with Dustin Hoffman and Chevy Chase reportedly in consideration to voice the characters possibly suggesting that the film would be animated.
+By June 1987, it was reported that the film was still in active development with MGM anticipating a $6 to 7 million production.